magento/devdocs/guides/v2.0/get-started/authentication/gs-authentication-oauth.md

 </tr>
 <tr>
 <td><code>oauth_verifier</code></td>
-<td>The verification code that is tied to the consumer and request token.</td>
+<td>The verification code that is tied to the consumer and request token.
+It is sent as part of the initial POST operation when the integration is activated.</td>
 </tr>
 </table>